 January 30, 2019

-If this polar vortex has you sidelined from clocking miles along the scenic Kelly Drive for fear that you’ll turn into a moving ice cube — don’t forget there’s another option: the treadmill.
+If the polar vortex has you sidelined from clocking miles along scenic Kelly Drive for fear that you’ll turn into a moving ice cube — don’t forget there’s another option: the treadmill.

 While many trail runners refer to the indoor treadmill as the “dreadmill,” for reasons including its lack of scenery, noise and so on, some apps can make things a little more fun.

 Read on for four treadmill apps that will help you keep clocking miles when temperatures are too frigid to step foot on the trail.